fabiomsr/Strawberry-Processor/README.md

 ## Async / await

-Processors are async/await friendly so you can specify a proccess method like an async method and return a promise:
+Processors are async/await friendly so you can specify a process method like an async method and return a promise:

 ~~~ts
     @process("title")